codeforamerica/Mission-Vision-and-Operating-Principles/README.md

 # Contributing
 Everyone is welcome to contribute edits to [the text itself](https://github.com/codeforamerica/Mission-Vision-and-Operating-Principles/blob/master/Draft.md) or to [submit comments](https://github.com/codeforamerica/Mission-Vision-and-Operating-Principles/issues/new) with ideas, feedback or questions.

+When adding an issue, please use the following format:

+**What: ** This is the part of the document that you want to edit or add to.

+> Use a quote to alter the text

+**Why: ** State your case here.